nicholasrwx/PythonBlockchain/README.md

     * Broadcasting transactions across a network
     * Updating and maintaining a blockchain across a network
     * Various security mechanisms and checks
+    * Consensus in a PoW blockchain
+    * Python Programming Language